2001 Bangladesh post-election violence

-2001 Bangladesh post-election violence were a series of violent incidents following the 2001 Bangladeshi general election.
-The religious minority, the Hindus, were victims of targeted violence by supporters of Bangladesh Nationalist Party.
+The 2001 Bangladesh post-election violence was a series of violent incidents following the 2001 Bangladeshi general election.
+The religious minority, the Hindus, were victims of targeted violence by supporters of the Bangladesh Nationalist Party.

 Background

-In the 2001 Bangladeshi general election the ruling Bangladesh Awami League led by Sheikh Hasina was defeated by the opposition party, Bangladesh Nationalist Party led by Khaleda Zia.
-Violence broke out between Bangladesh Awami League supporters and supporters of Bangladesh Nationalist Party with the support of Bangladesh Police.
+In the 2001 Bangladeshi general election, the ruling Awami League led by Sheikh Hasina was defeated by the opposition party, the Bangladesh Nationalist Party led by Khaleda Zia.
+Violence broke out between Awami League supporters and supporters of the Bangladesh Nationalist Party, with the support of the Bangladesh Police.